Jayesh-Karma/ToastX/README.md

 ```

 ### 2️⃣ Triggering a Toast Notification
-Use the `toast` hook to trigger a toast anywhere in your app.
+Use the `toast` to trigger a toast anywhere in your app.

 ```jsx
 import React from "react";